St. Joseph High School (Edmonton): WIN Program

-Each student in the WIN Program receive an Individualized Program Plan (IPP) for teachers and parents to monitor they're child academic success and focus on area and aspect that need improvement.
+Each student in the WIN Program receive an Individualized Program Plan (IPP) for teachers and parents to monitor their child's academic success and focus on area and aspect that need improvement.
 Most WIN students don't receive a report card.

 Work Study

-Student in the WIN Program will also have the option to partake in Work Study Placement each placement are individualized to each student depending on student interest.
+Students in the WIN Program will also have the option to partake in Work Study Placement each placement are individualized to each student depending on student interest.
 The WIN Program also have an on-site Work Study Coordinator helping student and staff look and determine placement for each students.
 There is no boundary for the Work Study Placement as long if it within the City Of Edmonton limit.

 Athletics

 The Saints compete in the Metro Edmonton High School Athletic Association in various sports such as basketball, football, soccer, volleyball, track and field, badminton, cross country, curling, golf, and swimming.
-In the 1981/82 school year, St.Joes became the first and only catholic high school in Edmonton to ever win a triple crown in which they won a Senior City Championship in Football, Basketball, and Soccer all in a single school year.
+In the 1981/82 school year, St. Joes became the first and only catholic high school in Edmonton to ever win a triple crown in which they won a Senior City Championship in Football, Basketball, and Soccer all in a single school year.

 Father Michael Troy Tournament

 Every year since 1984, St. Joseph has hosted the Father Michael Troy Basketball tournament.
 Teams from around Canada have participated in the tournament since its inception.
 Recently, teams from Marburg, Germany have competed.
-The namesake of the tournament, the late Father Michael Troy, considered the association of his name with this tournament one of the greatest honors in his lifetime.